1 Associations Overview

 @author.destroy

-To learn more about the different types of associations, read the next section of this guide.
-That's followed by some tips and tricks for working with associations, and then by a complete reference to the methods and options for associations in Rails.
+To learn more about the different types of associations, you can read the next section of this guide.
+Following that, you'll find some tips and tricks for working with associations.
+Finally, there's a complete reference to the methods and options for associations in Rails.

 Rails supports six types of associations, each with a particular use-case in mind.